On This Day 2026

-Welcome to day 27, known as Holocaust Remembrance Day, National Chocolate Cake Day and National Geographic Day.
+Today is National Chocolate Cake Day, National Geographic Day, Auschwitz Liberation Day and Holocaust Remembrance Day.
 Your star sign is Aquarius and your birthstone is Garnet.

 The first Holocaust Memorial Day was held in Britain on the anniversary of the liberation of Auschwitz by Soviet troops.